crazyfacka/rmEventTrigger/README.md

 ## Notes

-Currently the `Makefile`, and the binary on the Releases page, it's for the reMarkable Paper Pro, which runs on ARM64 architecture.
+Currently the `Makefile`, and the binary on the Releases page, are for the reMarkable Paper Pro, which runs on ARM64 architecture.
 It should be easy to adapt to the reMarkable 2 (and perhaps the 1).